Seaplane seaworthiness and how flying boats and amphibians can make a difference.

 Having amphibious gear on a seaplane is a compromise.
 What you gain in operational flexibility (using airports and ramps), you lose in payload and buoyancy.
 The gear, often steel and magnesium, will corrode overnight in saltwater, whereas straight floats can be left in saltwater for extended periods before showing any corrosive damage.
 The only reason you need amphibious gear is to fly to airports.
 If you don’t need them, don’t have them.
 There is a compelling business case for being able to fly seaplanes into airports, but I will leave that discussion for later.

 Seaworthiness: Some seaplanes are more seaworthy than others.
 Floatplanes are awkward in rough water and are prone to submarining and wallowing.
-On Wipline floats, the Twin Otter is the most seaworthy floatplane in operation today.
+On Wipline 13000 floats, the Twin Otter is the most seaworthy floatplane in operation today.
 The Caravan C208-EX with the Wipline 8750s is the next down the line.
 The extra buoyancy and wider stance make water operations, taxiing, takeoff and alighting safer and more efficient.
 The more capable the seaplane is, the more likely the operator can reach the goal of operating in any waterdrome 365 days of the year.

 Considering floatplanes have dominated the world’s waterways (like dinosaurs dominated the world for 179 million years before man took over in the last, I am embarrassed to say this, TWO THOUSAND YEARS; it did sound better in all caps) for the past 50 years (coincidentally, I have been flying for at least 50 years), how do we know which seaplane configuration (species) works best going forward?
 Flying boats or floatplanes?

 Here are the facts: Floatplanes have two small pontoons attached via a lacing of struts, spreader bars, flying wires, and mounting attachments.
-Flying boats have large hulls and no need for flying struts, wires, or spreader bars, eliminating unnecessary parasitic drag.

-The large deep-V hull enables efficient water displacement on landing (preventing damaging impact forces) and on takeoff to reduce drag while traversing over the hump and during planing.
+The flying boat design also allows for a longer keel to add longitudinal stability in heavy seas, and the large deep-V hull enables efficient water displacement on landing (preventing damaging impact forces) and on takeoff to reduce drag while traversing over the hump and during planing.
 The quicker an aircraft wing can start producing lift, the quicker it can lessen the impact loads from oncoming swells and the smoother the takeoff.

 Also, the less drag along the hull, the more power is available for thrust.
 For a seaplane, trust is everything.
 Generally, you want your propeller to pull upwards rather than forward on a floatplane.
 This is called hanging on the prop.
 It’s a seaplane pilot’s way to increase the angle of attack without increasing speed.
 That sounds counterintuitive, but less speed means lower impact forces from incoming swells, whereas an increased angle of attack means more lift and less weight on the floats or hull.
 The effectiveness of additional thrust and increased lift depends on the aircraft’s stall speed and the consequential angle of attack/lift ratio.
 Compare videos of Twin Otters and Caravans taking off or landing on water.